-Guarda is a multi platform cryptocurrency wallet that’s been gaining traction recently.
-In this review I’ll cover the main wallet features and what you need to know before using it.
+Guarda is a multi-platform cryptocurrency wallet that has recently been gaining traction.
+In this review, I’ll cover the main wallet features and what you need to know before using it.

 Guarda Review Summary

-Guarda is a multicurrency wallet that is available for web, mobile, desktop and as a Chrom extension.
-The wallet supports all of the major cryptocurrencies around and seems to keep its users pretty happy with features such as trading crypto and setting custom fees.
+Guarda is a multi-currency wallet that is available for web, mobile, desktop, and as a Chrome extension.
+The wallet supports all major cryptocurrencies and seems to keep its users pretty happy with features such as crypto trading, staking, and setting custom fees.

-There is a wallet solution to suit everybody’s need, and of course, they’re all free.
+There is a wallet solution to suit everybody’s needs – and they’re all free.
 All of the wallets support multiple currencies, which I will explore in a later section of this article.

-All of these wallets are non-custodial, which means they give users full control over their own coins, and thus full responsibility for their secure storage.
-Guarda claims that no personal or cryptographic information is being stored by the company, making the user the only person able to manage their cryptocurrency.
+All Guarda wallets are non-custodial, which means they give users full control over their own coins and, thus, full responsibility for their secure storage.
+Guarda claims that no personal or cryptographic information is being stored by the company, making the end-user the only person in charge of their cryptocurrency.

-All wallet versions have access to exchange features and provide users with the ability to buy any of the supported cryptocurrencies with a debit card.
+All wallet versions have access to exchange features and provide users with the ability to buy any of the supported cryptocurrencies with a debit card or a SEPA transfer.
 Naturally, you can create a new wallet, but if you prefer to just use the software, you can also easily import your existing wallets to Guarda.

 Guarda Web Wallet